-The Centers For Disease Control also states that it is unknown how effective one dose of Shingrix is.
+The Centers for Disease Control also states that it is unknown how effective one dose of Shingrix is.
 Additionally, they specify that individuals

 may be at higher risk of a shingles infection if the dosing schedule isn't followed: The vaccine series need not be restarted if more than 6 months have elapsed since the first dose; however, the efficacy of alternative dosing regimens has not been evaluated, data regarding the safety of alternative regimens are limited, and individuals might remain at risk for herpes zoster during a longer than recommended interval between doses 1 and 2.

 not a live vaccine and cannot 'give' you shingles.
 If you do experience an episode between dose one and two, it's likely just bad luck (or due to other precipitating factors).

 It is possible to experience an episode of shingles between dose one and two of the Shingrix vaccine.
 Although your risk is most likely decreased after your first shot, the incidence rate is unknown.
 Answer Summary

 Immune Response After One Dose

 one dose of Shingrix, small studies in specific populations do show an immune response greater than placebo after getting the first shot in the series.

 One such study, done in individuals with hematologic malignancies (i.e. cancers that affect the blood and lymphatic system), showed the following results:

-The above graph is certainly a bit difficult to completely dissect, but illustrates a clear immune response after one dose of Shingrix.
+The above graph is certainly a bit difficult to completely dissect but illustrates a

-- The blue bar is for Shingrix while the orange bar is for placebo.
+The 'M1' label indicates 1 to 2 months after of Shingrix. dose one The blue bar is for Shingrix while the orange bar is for placebo.

 The chart also shows how much greater of an immune response there is

 Unfortunately, we don't know how much the immune response after dose one translates to effectiveness in preventing shingles.

 Studies show a significant immune response after the first dose of Shingrix and an ever greater response after dose two.
 However, it is unknown how much only one dose reduces the risk of shingles.